Analyzing the My Hero Academia manga (volumes 28-41)

 Not having star mentor deku or give him refuge overseas so he lies low from japans villains, all of that was a miss.
 Just waste after waste after waste.

-Those kids dragging him back to that school was symbolic of his character being kept in a box, and it's fitting that the school at the time looked like a prison, because for Deku thats what it is.
+Those kids dragging him back to that school was symbolic of his character being kept in a box, and it's fitting that the school at the time looked like a prison, because for Deku, thats what it is.

 If he came back & made it clear he's not staying but simply cooperating with the heroes; Just that simple clarification would make Deku independent and his own man.
 Instant agency.

-What i noticed watching Season 1 is Deku lost priority the minute the other characters started talking more around EP6-8, thats when the 1A clustermess began
+But what I caught was Deku lost priority the minute the other characters started talking more around EP6-8, thats when the 1A clustermess began.
+Not them talking at all, but talking more & more.

 Good writing is just an aimless potential without a provocative idea, that's where Bryke came in.
 Korra was dogshit because Bryke had good ideas just like before & no one to buff the edges or course correct the concepts with good writing.